aws-samples/aurora-and-database-migration-labs/Labs/amazon-rds-purpose-built-workshop/lab1-TaxiDataMigration/README.md

 > **_NOTE:_** This task will take 2 to 3 minutes to complete.
 After the full load, you will see 128,714 Rows are migrated.

+## Migrate data from Oracle source to Aurora PostgreSQL target

-## Creating Replication Task for Aurora Migration
+### Creating Replication Task for Aurora Migration

  Now, we will migrate four tables (Riders, Drivers, Payment and Billing) from RDS Oracle to Aurora PostgreSQL.
 We have already created those tables in Aurora PostgreSQL as part of the environment setup.